robeyh/robeyh.github.com/_posts/2011-10-14-Text-Editor-Development-Update.md

 for each, but each seems to define it's own syntax for defining... syntax.
 Using a more established standard instead of reinventing all of this syntax files makes sense.

 So, sadly, things are taking more of a "not-developed-here" tack than I'd hoped.
+Of course, there are existing approached to use for inspiration.

 * WebGL text-rendering library
+* Font to Bitmap library
 * Vim Command Interpreter
 * Vim Compatible Syntax Highlighting

+There are some things that I will not have to develop libraries for:

+* Regular Expressions
+* Matrix Operations
+* Syntax Files themselves